 The simulation begins with a CBCT scan that creates a volumetric three-dimensional model of the patient’s jaw: bone width, bone height, bone density, sinus anatomy, nerve positions, and any existing pathology.
 This dataset is imported into implant planning software.

 The surgical plan is created within this dataset: implant positions are placed virtually, with their size, angulation, and depth chosen to maximise bone engagement, achieve the antero-posterior spread required for prosthesis stability, and maintain safe distances from the inferior alveolar nerve, maxillary sinus, and nasal floor.
+Crucially, the virtual plan also incorporates prosthetic requirements — the implant positions are evaluated against the planned bridge design.
+This is the prosthetic-first principle in digital form.

 The Surgical Guide

 The virtual plan is translated into a physical surgical guide — a custom-fabricated device that fits over the patient’s gum or remaining teeth and physically constrains the drill to the planned position, angulation, and depth.
-The guide is the critical link between the virtual plan and the actual surgical result.
+With a well-designed guide and careful seating technique, implant placement deviation from the virtual plan is typically under 1mm at the implant apex and under 2 degrees of angular deviation.
+For more on the full range of guided surgery options, see our guided implantology guide.

 What Patients See Before Treatment